HarshitaMav/Unlocking-Locker-using-Hand-Signs/README.md

 ### Description of simulation:

-In the actual model we use RFID sensor, since that was not available for simulation we have made direct connections in the above simulation.
+In the actual model we would be using RFID sensor, since that was not available for simulation we have made direct connections in the above simulation.
 Also Flex sensor was also not available so we replaced that tilt sensor.

-**Wroking of simulation:**
+**Working of simulation:**

 1. Give inputs to the tilt sensor.
 2. This values are checked with the value already provided to simulation if it matches the system displays "Authenticated" otherwise displays "wrong sign"